Representation In Complex Offshore Oil And Gas Workers’ Claims

 The Jones Act and general maritime law can cover your claim and significantly increase your recovery under many circumstances, such as the following:

-- Accidents suffered on or near a fixed oil or gas platform, if the victim spends 30 percent or more of his time on a vessel.
+- Accidents suffered on or near a fixed oil or gas platform, if the victim spends 30% or more of his time on a vessel.

 Our West Coast maritime legal experience and familiarity with offshore oil worker accident litigation give us the ability to investigate and present your claim in ways that would likely never occur to the conventional personal injury or workers’ comp attorney.